 Irawati has been a resident writer at the international writers’ residency Sangam House.
 She has received the Ustad Bismillah Khan Yuva Puraskar, the Vinod Doshi Fellowship, the Kathakar Shantaram Puraskar, the Maharashtra Sahitya Parishad Award and the Maharshtra Natya Parishad Award.

-Vivek Madan is a theatre actor, director and producer based out of Bangalore.
+Vivek Madan is currently the Executive Director of Indian Ensemble.
+He is a theatre actor, director and producer based out of Bangalore.
 As an actor, his recent credits include The Common Man in Robert Bolt’s A Man For All Seasons (Directed and produced by Arjun Sajnani) and Sir Henry Baskerville in Steven Canny & John Nicholson’s The Hound of the Baskervilles (Directed by Akash Khurana and produced by Akvarious for Aadyam).
 His directorial ventures include Eric Gordon’s Nostalgia Brand Chewing Gum (QTP, 2011) and Sarah Ruhl’s Dead Man’s Cell Phone (Jagriti, 2014).

 He has served as Programming Executive at Jagriti (2011 – 2014) and as Festival Director of Rage’s Writers’ Bloc 4 (2016).ternational festivals.

-Chanakya Vyas is a director, playwright and teacher.
+Chanakya Vyas is currently the Associate Artistic Director.
+He is a director, playwright and teacher.
 His first play Tales of Kutty won the first runner-up at Sultan Padamsee Playwriting Awards 2010.

 As a director, his most recent credits include Girish Karnad’s Hayavadana, which he adapted and directed in Gujarati using elements of the popular folk form Bhavai; and Mi’raj, a play that has run for the past year in alternate spaces in Bangalore.